davarravad/UserApplePie/README.md

 	</Files>
 ```

-9. To use the installer visit http://yourdomain.com/install/ in your browser.
+Step #9.
+To use the installer visit http://yourdomain.com/install/ in your browser.
 UserApplePie will attempt to build the database for you.
 After completion
    delete the install folder.
 The install script checks to make sure all requirements match UserApplePie's needs.
 Also has links if not.

 - UserApplePie was tested with a Ubuntu Linux server with all the latest updates.